GSD history, relatively speaking, when compared to many of the other available breeds of dog of today, is still that of a very young dog breed.

 Captain Max von Stephanitz, a German cavalry officer, developed the German Shepherd Dog breed in 1899, based entirely on his vision of the perfect working dog - one type of dog which could work equally well under any conditions.

 He saw no beauty in a non-functional dog and was ruthless in discarding what he considered weak.
-Tireless and determined, he laid the foundations of the GSD history that were later to make the breed the greatest all-round working dog in the world.
+Tireless and determined, he laid the foundations of the GSD anatomy that were later to make the breed the greatest all-round working dog in the world.

 German Shepherd Dog history began in just this way.
-Using a variety of German sheep dogs as his foundation stock, Max von Stephanitz developed a new and distinctive working dog breed, the German Shepherd Dog.
+Using a variety of German sheep dogs as his foundation stock, Max von Stephanitz developed a new and distinctive working dog breed, the German Shepherd dog.

 He greatly admired the herding dogs of his native Germany, and believed they had the full potential to be the total all-purpose working dog.
 Max von Stephanitz was very aware of the historically declining need for herding dogs and believed that the working abilities of the breed would decline unless they were put to other uses.